gristmill/jquery-popbox/README.md

 # jQuery PopBox

-jQuery PopBox is a simple, balloon UI element inspired by High Rise.
+jQuery PopBox is a simple balloon UI element inspired by High Rise.

 # Usage
 jQuery PopBox requires a specific HTML structure in order to work.